 At first glance, it could be the most boring show on earth.
 It’s an hour long.
-It’s shot with cameras in the home of the couple – Hyori and Sang Soon on Jeju Island.
-Their home is turned into a homestay/ B&B, where regular Koreans have won a place to stay at their home.
-But this is no regular reality tv home.
+It’s shot with cameras that are set up in the home of the couple – Hyori and Sang Soon on Jeju Island.
+There’s no camera crew and production team following them around the house.
+Their private home is turned into a homestay/ B&B, where regular Koreans have won a place to stay at their home.
+But this is no regular reality TV home.
 Unlike the homes of Hollywood, there is no permanent staff, no assistants to do the gardening, the cleaning, the cooking.
 It’s just Hyori, Sang Soon, and their 1 helper/ staff each season.

 Their part-time helper in Season 1 is IU.
 Another K-pop star.
 So you have 3 people running a homestay.
 That’s it.
 No competition to win money.
 No physical challenges.
 No women vying for the same man or vice versa.
 No island to survive.
 No auctions to compete for a prize, and make-overs or flips.

 So why do I love it?
 Ironically, this is the reality show antidote to reality shows.
 Here’s how the show is different from typical reality shows:

 1) No makeup – Hyori’s very well known in Korea.
 She’s been on reality shows before.
 She’s very aware of this, yet she walks around in baggy pants, robes and t-shirts and just doesn’t seem to care about being made-up for the cameras.
 In one of the first episodes, she’s getting dressed after a shower, and can’t find her brush.
 So she just picks up a comb on the floor that was used to brush her dogs….like wtf.
 She just doesn’t care, and I love her attitude.
 And she still looks great!